wp-plugins/relevanssi/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Go to the plugin settings and build the index following the instructions there.

+To update your installation, simply overwrite the old files with the new, activate the new version and rebuild the index.

 == Frequently Asked Questions ==

 = What is tf * idf weighing? =